-- enabling children to have respect for themselves and high self-esteem, and to live and work cooperatively with others; - encouraging pupils to demonstrate independence and autonomy; - encouraging the pupils to take increasing responsibility as they progress through the School; - being good role models punctual, well prepared and organised; - fulfilling all the requirements of the National Curriculum (2014), Common Entrance and the individual requirements of Independent Senior Schools; - having a positive attitude to change and the development of their own expertise; - making reference to the School ethos and other School policy documents.
+- Helping children understand the importance of truth and fairness, so that they grow up committed to equal opportunities for all; - Enabling children to have respect for themselves and high self-esteem, and to live and work cooperatively with others; - Encouraging pupils to demonstrate independence and autonomy; - Encouraging the pupils to take increasing responsibility as they progress through the school; - Being good role models punctual, well prepared and organised; - Fulfilling all the requirements of the national curriculum (2014), common entrance and the individual requirements of independent senior schools; - Having a positive attitude to change and the development of their own expertise; - And making reference to the school ethos and other policy documents.

-Pupils work towards the School's aims by:
+Pupils work towards the school's aims by:

-- taking advantage of all the opportunities the School offers academic, spiritual, sporting, cultural and extra-curricular; - responding to the challenge of the tasks set and always giving of their best; - becoming increasingly responsible for their own learning; - seeking guidance from teachers if in doubt; - being punctual and ready to start lessons on time; - being organised having all the necessary kit and equipment etc; - conducting themselves in accordance with the School Rules; - being responsible members of a school community that values each individual.
+- Taking advantage of all the opportunities the school offers academic, spiritual, sporting, cultural and extra-curricular; - Responding to the challenge of the tasks set and always giving their best; - Becoming increasingly responsible for their own learning; - Seeking guidance from teachers if in doubt; - Being punctual and ready to start lessons on time; - Being organised having all the necessary kit and equipment; - Conducting themselves in accordance with the school rules; - And being responsible members of a school community that values each individual.

-Parents work towards the School's aims by:
+Parents work towards the school's aims by:

-- being realistic about their children's abilities and offering encouragement and praise; - providing support for staff and discipline within the school and avoiding term-time holidays; - taking part in discussions about their child's progress and attainment; - ensuring early contact with school to discuss matters which affect a child's happiness, progress and behaviour; - giving due importance to homework and supporting the ethos of the School as may be appropriate; - ensuring that children arrive at School punctually; - supporting all relevant School events.
+- Being realistic about their children's abilities and offering encouragement and praise; - Providing support for staff and discipline within the school, avoiding term-time holidays; - Taking part in discussions about their child's progress and attainment; - Ensuring early contact with school to discuss matters which affect a child's happiness, progress and behaviour; - Giving due importance to homework and supporting the ethos of the school as may be appropriate; - Ensuring that children arrive at school punctually; - And supporting relevant school events.

-Equal Opportunities and inclusion
+Equal Opportunities and Inclusion